YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 Is `pa_o.ml` a redundant piece of work for we can just use the OCaml compiler to build the AST ?
 Not exactly, because besides `pa_o.ml`, Camlp5 also provides EXTEND statments so that syntactic categories defined in `pa_o.ml` can be extended.
 The result is that using the combination of `pa_ocanren.ml` and `pa_o.ml` we can convert code that is not wholly in OCaml into a purely OCaml AST.

 #### Conclusion

-The OCanren formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
-The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extend the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
+The OCanren formula parser has the EXTEND statement as its core, which consists of a list of entries, notably the global entries
+`expr`and `ctyp` that extend the corresponding predefined entries that conform to standard OCaml.
+Such extension is characterized by the locally defined entries such as `ocanren_embedding`.

 We will next focus on the extension of `expr` and leave `ctyp` aside.
 As far as the semantics is concerned entries are